rioualen/gene-regulation/doc/tutorials.rst

 have defined a location for the genome files and the Gene-regulation library.

+You should dispose of 3 files related to your reference genome:

+- a fasta file
+- a gff3 annotation file
+- a gtf annotation file

 Hereafter is a suggestion for the organization of your files.

 ::